counterwave/jsmarkov/README.md

 JSMarkov
 ========

-A simple javascript library for markov text generation based on word-level trigraph models.
+A simple javascript library for Markov text generation based on word-level trigraph models.

 [Click here for a live example](http://labs.counterwave.com/jsmarkov).